MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/across-business-functionality.md

 ---
-title: Business Functionality Supported by Business Central
+title: Business Functionality Supported by Business Central | Microsoft Docs
 description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 author: SorenGP
+ms.service: dynamics365-business-central
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: feature overview
-ms.search.form: 9020, 9022, 9026, 9027, 9030, 9000, 9004, 9005, 9018, 9006, 9007, 9010, 9016, 9017
-ms.date: 04/01/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: f25e6f2afbcb6f249bf3e04f35172d6678cbd113
+ms.openlocfilehash: 5bdc19028a6859d1bee795de766416ada535b474
-ms.sourcegitcommit: 75a388b1d8917e2bbd49398ef76cf86cf37e6767
+ms.sourcegitcommit: 1ab077a024fa71d97ac70e4b36cc218b7ca66509
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/17/2022
+ms.lasthandoff: 06/23/2020
-ms.locfileid: "8323119"
+ms.locfileid: "3499525"
 ---
 # <a name="business-functionality"></a>Business Functionality

-[!INCLUDE[prod_short](includes/prod_short.md)] provides functionality for common business processes in small and mid-sized companies, mainly within wholesale and professional services.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] provides functionality for common business processes in small and mid-sized companies, mainly within wholesale and professional services.
 However, more complex processes, such as assembly, manufacturing, service, and directed warehouse management are also supported.

-[!INCLUDE[prod_short](includes/prod_short.md)] includes standard configurations for most business processes, but you can change the configuration to suit your business' needs.
-From your Role Centre, you can access assisted setup guides that help you configure certain scenarios and add features to [!INCLUDE[prod_short](includes/prod_short.md)].
+[!INCLUDE[d365fin](includes/d365fin_md.md)] includes standard configurations for most business processes, but you can change the configuration to suit your business' needs.
+From your Role Centre, you can access assisted setup guides that help you configure certain scenarios and add features to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 Several areas of business functionality must be set up manually.
-The [Business Central quick start](quick-start-business-central.md) articles can help you take the first steps into making [!INCLUDE [prod_short](includes/prod_short.md)] your own.
-For more information, see [Setting Up [!INCLUDE[prod_short](includes/prod_short.md)]](setup.md).
+For more information, see [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

 | To | See |
 | --- | --- |